The pinnacle of individual achievement is the award of Chartered Insurance Broker (CIB).

 Retention of CIB Status

-To retain CIB, Members must be able to declare at least 15 CPD hours' of Continuing Professional Development each year (1st January to 31st December).
+To retain CIB status Members must be able to declare at least 15 CPD hours' of professional development each year (1st January to 31st December).

 If a Member does not achieve the 15 CPD points required in a year they may apply for an extension of target reduction to achieve the requirements to retain their status as CIB.
 If the grace period expires and the requirements have not been met the CIB status will revert to the appropriate status based on the achieve points.